 It’s been a long time coming, but new projects and initiatives are bringing vibrancy back to Tauranga’s CBD.

-Of course, it’s hard to compete with bustling Mount Maunganui so close by, and locals favoured newer and more convenient shopping areas where parking is free and there is a better mix of food and retail outlets.
-But the tide is finally turning for Tauranga’s city centre, thanks to some cool initiatives from forward-thinking retailers and hospo folks.
+Of course, it’s hard to compete with bustling Mount Maunganui so close by, but the tide is finally turning for Tauranga’s city centre, thanks to some cool initiatives from forward-thinking retailers and hospo folks.

 Things are happening in downtown Tauranga, especially on Wharf and Willow Streets.
 The area has a fascinating history, dating back to the late 1800s when business was booming and expectations for the town were high.
 These two streets are again leading the way for all that’s new and exciting in this city.

 In July 2018, Our Place Tauranga replaced the old council building that was riddled with asbestos on Willow Street.
 It has created a heart for the city where the ugly old structure once stood.
 Our Place is focused on supporting and engaging the community, offering affordable rents to social enterprises and start-ups, plus providing cool event spaces and public areas.

 It’s all collected into a colourful array of shipping containers.
 Our Place is temporary but so good!